 Skip to main content

-Good oral hygiene means more than just brushing and flossing.
-To properly take care of your teeth and gums, it is essential to have regular dental checkups and professional dental cleanings.
-Preventive dental services such as oral exams, regular cleanings, educational instructions, and x-rays will help identify and treat early dental issues before they become serious.
+Good oral hygiene means more than brushing and flossing.
+To properly care for your teeth and gums, it is essential to have regular dental checkups and professional dental cleanings.
+Preventive dental services such as oral exams, regular cleanings, educational instructions, and X-rays will help identify and treat early dental issues before they become serious.

 Types of Preventive Dentistry Care